kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 `UpdateContainerResources` API, which is implemented by both containerd and CRI-O. Additionally, the `ContainerStatus` message includes a `ContainerResources` field, which reports the current resource configuration of the container.

+Starting with Kubernetes v1.33, the contract on the `UpdateContainerResources` call will be updated to specify that runtimes should not deliberately restart the container to adjust the resources.
+If a restart is required to resize, the runtime should return an error instead.
+There may be edge-cases where a restart can still be triggered (see [Memory Limit Decreases](#memory-limit-decreases)), so this is a best-effort requirement.
+There is no enforcement of this behavior.

 Even though pod-level cgroups are currently managed by the Kubelet, runtimes may rely need to be notified when the resource configuration changes.
 For example, this information should be passed